Understanding Wood Boiler Efficiency and EPA Ratings

 6. Oil and gas boiler efficiency is somewhat comparable to EPA accepted wood fueled boiler efficiency ratings, but the comparison is far from perfect.

-10. Existing US tests for wood fueled boilers can be somewhat accurate at predicting performance in the field, assuming the boilers are operated as required by the operator's manual.
+10. Existing U.S. tests for wood fueled boilers can be somewhat accurate at predicting performance in the field, assuming the boilers are operated as required by the operator's manual.

 11. For firewood boilers, EPA restrictions on emissions are beginning to eliminate boilers that on/off cycle.
 The effect is that future boilers will likely have test results for efficiency that more closely match actual field performance.

 The ongoing evolution of wood fueled boiler testing appears to have no finish line.
-With the Integrated Duty Cycle test method as one example, there are efforts in the US to develop tests which will be indicative of wood fueled boiler performance during on/off cycling.
+With the Integrated Duty Cycle test method as one example, there are efforts in the U.S. to develop tests that will be indicative of wood fueled boiler performance during on/off cycling.
 Some agencies in Europe are also discussing tests more like American tests.
-While it is helpful to have a single efficiency rating such as the AFUE rating found on oil and gas boilers, when it comes to wood fueled boilers, it seems that US consumers, policy makers, and regulators are likley to face multiple efficiency ratings and ample confusion for several years to come.

 WANT MORE?